Wedrix/watchtower/README.md

 }
 ```

-Kindly refer to the **Helpful Utilities** sections under **Selector Plugins** for helpful methods, using the builder.
+Kindly refer to the **Helpful Utilities** section under **Selector Plugins** for helpful methods using the builder.

 ## Constraint Plugins

 Sometimes you may wish to apply a set of filters always regardless of the client's input.
 Constraint plugins allow you to do exactly that!
-Unlike filters that rely on the client's input via queryParams, contraints are always applied regardless.
+Unlike filters that rely on the client's input via queryParams, constraints are always applied regardless.
 The code snippet below is an example Constraint plugin for filtering listings by a closed set of ids:

 ```php
 <?php